pixb/xmemos/README.md

-# xmemos
+# monitorx

-A new Flutter project of memos.
+A new Flutter project for monitoring application.

 ## Getting Started